woalni1004/dogfooter-pawpad.github.io/_posts/2018-7-29-Python IDLE.md

 <pre><code>

-"python mouse cotrol how to"
+python mouse cotrol how to

 </code></pre>